 And there’s one more thing: clawbacks.
-Chances are you’ve never heard of them, but make no mistake, they’re costing you—big time.
-PBMs often receive rebates or clawbacks on the sale of certain drugs that are calculated as a percentage of the drug manufacturer’s list prices.
-That means they have a major incentive to favor higher-priced drugs over ones that are more cost-effective.
-A clawback occurs when you’re charged more than the full cost of a drug, and the PBM that handles drug claims for your insurance companies or help determine prices for your pharmacy “claw back” the extra money.
+Chances are you’ve never heard of them, but make no mistake, they cost you—big time.
+A clawback occurs when you’re charged more than the full cost of a drug, and the PBM that handles drug claims for your insurance companies and helps determine prices for your pharmacy “clawbacks” the extra money.

 Yes, you read that correctly.
 The PBMs make money while you, even with insurance, pay more than the retail cost of the drug.
 And get this: It’s 100% completely legal.
 No wonder it’s nearly impossible to figure out what a prescription actually costs!

-MyRxMedSaver has helped thousands of people—with and without insurance—save millions of dollars in prescription costs.
-What are you waiting for?
-Download myRxMedSaver now and never overpay for prescription medication again.
-Available at the Apple App Store and on Google Play.
+myRxMedSaver has helped thousands of people—with and without insurance—save millions of dollars in prescription costs.

 So, what are you waiting for?
 Get myRxMedSaver now and never overpay for your prescriptions again.